-Note that its street signage is small and inconspicuous, so the café is easy to drive past.
-It shares its ample parking lot with a boat showroom, so look for its drydocked dreamboats.
+Note that its small outdoor signage is inconspicuous, so the café is easy to pass by.
+It shares its parking lot with a boat showroom, so look for drydocked dreamboats.

 in WILLIMANTIC:

 I love little Willi!
 This is a hippie town without being hip.